 Royal Caribbean is not requiring all passengers to be vaccinated on future sailings, but some cruise lines (e.g., Norwegian and Virgin Voyages) are.
 The CDC has recommended that both passengers and crew be vaccinated prior to boarding, which would create a safer environment and allow for relaxed safety protocols.

 The CDC has also recently updated guidance for cruising as of the end of August, now saying that travelers who are at increased risk for severe illness from COVID-19, including older adults, people with certain medical conditions and pregnant/recently pregnant people, should avoid cruising.
 Prior to this announcement, only people who were not fully vaccinated against COVID-19 were recommended to avoid cruise ships.
 The CDC’s website also says that the close quarters of cruise ships makes chances of COVID-19 transmission “high.”

 Of course, any kind of travel in this post-pandemic world carries risk.
 The CDC approved the Oasis of the Seas to move forward with scheduled cruises following the success of our test sail.
 Still, I personally question whether the safe, successful sailing we had at 10% capacity with only vaccinated passengers could be truly reflective of an 80% capacity ship including both vaccinated and non-vaccinated passengers.

-We would love to know your thoughts on what the future of cruising should look like from your perspective.
+As the cruise industry continues to navigate the issues and challenges a pandemic brings, we would love to know your thoughts on what the future of cruising should look like from your perspective.
 Please feel free to reply with your opinion!